voxpupuli/puppet-corosync/CONTRIBUTING.md

 BEAKER_PUPPET_COLLECTION=puppet5 bundle exec rake beaker:centos-7-x64 SPEC=spec/acceptance/cs_primitive_spec.rb
 ```

-When troubleshooting adding `BEAKER_destroy=no` will ensure that the VM is left
+When troubleshooting adding `BEAKER_destroy=no` will ensure that the VM is not
-after the test completes (or fails).
+removed after the test completes.
 To connect via ssh, perform the following:

 1. Determine the vagrant ID of your test node